PHP Include And Post Exploitation

 From this testing, we can guess the following:

-• an extension .php is added to the value submitted.
+• An extension .php is added to the value submitted.

 Exploitation of local PHP include